Red cabbage braised with apples and spices. This side is a little sweet, a little sour and is perfect served with any kind of pork.

 Instructions

-- Chop onion.
-In a large pot with cover, I used a dutch oven, melt the butter and add the onions.
-Saute over medium heat for a couple of minutes until the onions are translucent.
+- Sauté the onion in the butter over medium heat for a couple of minutes until they are translucent.

 - Grate in the apples and add the vinegar, water, salt, nutmeg, coves, pepper and raisins.
 Cover and cook over low heat for about an hour.

-- Remove lid and continue to cook until the cabbage is soft and the liquid is reduced to your liking.
+- Remove lid and continue to cook until the cabbage is soft and the liquid is reduced.

 - Stir in the lemon juice and adjust the seasonings to your liking.